robisson/customers-apis/README.md

 # Customers and favorite products

-Open source service api to manage customers and favorite produtcs.
+Open source service api to manage customers and favorite products.

 **Made with**
 * Node 14.5.0